Todayβs blog article will look at distinct animals with the shortest lifespan.

 Despite all of these factors, the population of the common mouse continues to be healthy.
 Just 30 days after birth, the common mouse reaches its sexual maturity.

-A single female mouse can have as many as 10 litters in just one year, each consisting of four to six offspring.
+A single female mouse can have as many as ten litters in one year, each with four to six offspring.

 2. Mosquitofish